Xydez/bittorrent-rs/README.md

 * ~~We are seeing `BLOCK IS NONE` in the log after which pieces stop being requested, but is this really true?~~
   * ~~Suspecting the fault might actually be in `select_piece` though - just intuition~~
   * ~~My thought is that it's giving us a dogshit piece~~
+* Fix this warning
+  * `WARN [bittorrent::core::session] download for piece 1291 block 15 not found, block downloaded in vain`